angular/angular/aio/content/guide/frequent-ngmodules.md

 <div class="alert is-helpful">

-To learn more about the root NgModule, see [Launching an app with a root NgModule](guide/bootstrapping "Launching an app with a root NgModule").
+To learn more about `AppModule`, see [Launching your app with a root module](guide/bootstrapping "Launching your app with a root module").

 </div>